-The noise mitigation measure compliance table detailed in Table 6 presents an opinion on the effectiveness or performance of the relevant measure.
+The noise mitigation measure compliance table detailed in Table 12 presents an opinion on the effectiveness or performance of the relevant measure.
 This commentary has been reviewed against the relevant requirement within the Aircraft Noise (Dublin Airport) Regulation Act 2019, Part 4, section 19, and the source documents.
 Where technically feasible and possible, opportunities for improvement have been presented in Table 7.
 A number of these opportunities had been identified within 2020 and are currently in progress.
 The multi-disciplinary and agency requirements of some of the opportunities will require further investigation, review and consultation with Regulatory bodies and airport users ahead of any planned implementation.

-Opportunities for Improvement OFI Ref Criteria/Policy Opportunity For Improvement finding: Consultation Requirement Status: Expected Implementation: OFI-001 NA-2 Two Runway Noise Preferential Routes (NPR's) and Track Keeping Efficient monitoring of movements against vectoring of aircraft would allow more streamlined approach to improved Track Keeping and Complaint handling.
-Consultation with IAA-ANSP required to agree IT system management, work practice change and associated governance and protocol approval Consultation to be commenced pending benchmark review against similar airport operations. ТВА OFI-002 NA-3 Noise Abatement Departure Procedures (NADP) Climb Profile Promulgate NADP 2 through AIP.
+Opportunities for Improvement OFI OFI Ref Criteria/Policy Opportunity For Improvement finding: Status: Expected Implementation: OFI-001 NA-2 Two Runway Noise Preferential Routes (NPR's) and Track Keeping vectoring of aircraft would allow more management, work practice commenced per streamlined approach to improved Track change and associated benchmark review Consultation to be commenced pending benchmark review against similar airport operations. ТВА OFI-002 NA-3 Noise Abatement Departure Procedures (NADP) Climb Profile Promulgate NADP 2 through AIP.
 Ensure annual survey completed by airport users on adherence to NADP 2 procedures.
 Airport users, ANSP, daa Operations Airport user engagement commenced.
 Support from IAA-ANSP received.
 Q4 2021 OFI-003 NA-4 Visual Approach Jet Aircraft (Cat C/D) The NFTMS is unable to distinguish between an instrument or visual approach taken.
 Complete analysis on potential for use of joining point gate within ANOMS to provide metrics on whether an aircraft has breached the Environmental Corridors.
 Thereafter discussions with IAA-ANSP could identify if vectored to do so.
 Consultation with IAA-ANSP required to review potential for implementation.
 Not commenced ТВА OFI-004 NA-5/6 Continuous Climb Operations / Continuous Descent Operations Potential for development of EIDW specific CCO/CDO procedures that would better reflect procedures at Dublin Airport.
 Possible use of shadow rule set to be investigated.
 Consultation with IAA-ANSP required to review appropriateness and potential for implementation.
 Not commenced ТВА OFI-005 NA-7 Reverse Thrust Investigation of potential monitoring measures to be reviewed as part of wider technical review and assessment of systems.
 Airport user and internal consultation and engagement with subject matter experts.
 Not commenced ТВА OFI-006 NA-9 Monitor and Report Update of complaint handling procedures to detail process for track violation reporting.
 Internal consultation Commenced Q3 2021 OFI-007 NA-9 Monitor and Report Review of NMT locations and requirement for additional monitoring to be completed.
 Engagement with relevant stakeholders and community with regard to site selection.
 Community, ANCA, internal consultation Commenced Q4 2021

-Table 7 - Opportunities for Improvement
+Table 7 - Opportunities for improvement